ash0080/gun.doc.cn/Getting-Started-(v0.3.x).md

 Servers act pretty much the same, but aren't as picky about what they cache.

 #### Distributed
-GunDB is peer-to-peer (multi-master replicated), meaning updates don't need a centralized controller.
+GUN is peer-to-peer (multi-master replicated), meaning updates don't need a centralized controller.
 You save data on one machine, and you can sync it with other peers without needing complex consensus systems.
 It just works.

-However, you don't need peers or servers to use GunDB, they're completely additive.
-Here's an example of GunDB running in a browser without connecting to any peers...
+However, you don't need peers or servers to use GUN, they're completely additive.
+Here's an example of GUN running in a browser without connecting to any peers...

 ### Hello World - Browser